Manhattan, Kansas

 Chicago and Rock Island Railroad

-In 1879, the Manhattan, Alma, and Burlingame branch of the Union Pacific linked Manhattan to Alma in Wabaunsee County and Burlingame in Osage County.
+In 1879, the Manhattan, Alma, and Burlingame branches of the Union Pacific linked Manhattan to Alma in Wabaunsee County and Burlingame in Osage County.
 That same year, construction began on a branch line of the Manhattan and Northwestern Railroad to connect Manhattan with the mainline of the Kansas Pacific Railway Company, and the Chicago and Rock Island Railroad also became linked to Manhattan.

 This sudden population growth reflected the change in the region’s economic climate.
 By 1880, the population of Kansas fell into two well-defined camps.
-Emigrants who arrived during the antebellum period lived in the state’s eastern half, while so-called “late comers” from the east occupied the state’s western half.
+Emigrants who arrived during the antebellum period lived in the state’s eastern half, while so-called “latecomers” from the east occupied the state’s western half.

 In 1883, Doctor E. L. Pattee opened a private hospital, the city’s first medical facility, at Poyntz Avenue and 3rd Street.